 EDI is very well suited to reducing so-called process costs.
 Smooth processes and transparent information help both suppliers and customers with C-item procurement.
 Experience has also shown that customer loyalty increases with integrated suppliers.
 It is therefore a good time to increase your own EDI rate and actively approach customers!

 Peter Prütting is an expert in value-oriented and digital business development.
-With over 15 years of sales experience in wholesale, manufacturing and e-marketplaces, he takes a holistic view.
-His colleagues value him as a customer-centric and focused leader who guides teams through digital change.
-Away from his day-to-day work, he recharges his batteries by mountain biking.
+With over 15 years of sales experience from the perspectives of wholesale, manufacturing, and e-marketplaces, he takes a holistic view.
+His colleagues value him as a customer-centric and focused leader who guides teams through digital transformation.
+Away from his daily work, he recharges his batteries by mountain biking.

 FAQ – Frequently asked questions